Day 3 – Shinjuku Gyoen

 Cymbidium

-On the way back I passed the large greenhouse and spontaneously decided to peek inside.
-I hoped to see more flowering plants there and was not disappointed.
-Unfortunately, it was so humid that it was almost impossible to take decent pictures – the lens fogged up almost immediately.
-A short path of maybe 20 minutes leads on several levels under a small waterfall, and you can marvel at many plants from tropical and subtropical regions.
+On the way back, I passed the large greenhouse and spontaneously decided to peek inside, hoping to see more flowering plants.
+I wasn’t disappointed.
+Unfortunately, the humidity made it nearly impossible to take decent pictures—my lens fogged up almost immediately.
+A short path of maybe 20 minutes winds through several levels past a small waterfall, showcasing plants from tropical and subtropical regions.

-Right next to it is the old Emperor’s rest house, which has just been restored, and the old greenhouse and botanical research center (also closed).
-This will soon be reopened as a museum.
+Right next door is the old Emperor’s rest house, which has just been restored, along with the old greenhouse and botanical research center (both currently closed).
+The latter will soon reopen as a museum.

-I roamed around a bit.
-A group of photographers had already gathered around the few cherry trees in bloom, so I joined them and acted quite “touristy”.
+I wandered around a bit more.
+A group of photographers had already gathered around the few cherry trees in bloom, so I joined them and embraced my inner tourist.

 A peaceful oasis

-Shinjuku is otherwise very urban and characterized by many skyscrapers.
-The famous train station is almost overwhelming and it is easy to get lost there (I managed to do so).
-The park is an oasis of calm in all the hustle and bustle.
-Unfortunately, the teahouses were closed.
-But I could still grab a delicious lunch in the park restaurant.
-As always, you can eat anywhere without worrying about the quality of the food.
+Shinjuku is otherwise very urban, characterized by towering skyscrapers.
+The famous train station is almost overwhelming, and it’s easy to get lost there (I managed to).
+The park is an oasis of calm amid all the hustle and bustle.
+Unfortunately, the teahouses were closed, but I still grabbed a delicious lunch at the park restaurant.
+As always in Japan, you can eat anywhere without worrying about the quality of the food.

-It was a great trip, and at just 500 ¥, totally affordable.
-The best way to get there is to take the metro to Shinjuku Gyoenmae station, from there it’s only a few minutes’ walk.
+It was a wonderful visit, and at just ¥500, totally affordable.
+The best way to get there is to take the metro to Shinjuku Gyoenmae Station—from there it’s only a few minutes’ walk.

 Pictures – click on the photo for more information: